kumarhitesh/kpi-dashboard/README.md

 - `src/index.css` holds the core color palette, body styles, fonts, and the small global reset.
 - Component CSS files own layout, responsive behavior, spacing, borders, colors, typography, radius, hover states, and chart/table styling.
 - Softer palette variants use `rgba(var(--*-rgb), opacity)`, so color values stay centralized.
-- The UI font is inherited from `body`; components set the mono font only for brand text and numeric values.
-- Tailwind is not used in this project.
 - Components should use CSS variables for visual values instead of hardcoded colors.

 ## Data Flow